 The first time one of these boats was used in a combat operation was in support of Grant’s attack at Belmont, Missouri on November 7, 1861.
-In their next engagement, February 2, 1862, this fleet of iron-clads made possible the successful attack on Fort Henry located on the Tennessee River.
+In their next engagement on February 2, 1862, this fleet of iron-clads made possible the successful attack on Fort Henry located on the Tennessee River.
 A few days later, under naval Captain Foote, the boats were moved to the Cumberland River in support of Grant’s attack and subsequent capture of Fort Donelson.

-These POOK boats were next used in the attack on Island NO 10 at New Madrid, Missouri.
+These POOK boats were next used in the attack on Island No 10 at New Madrid, Missouri.
 That fortified island was bombarded by mortars mounted on barges on March 13 and was subsequently abandoned by the Confederates.
-On April 6 two of Ead’s boats assisted Grant hold off General Johnston’s Confederates at Shiloh at the Pittsburgh Landing river site and they guarded the river at that site for General Buell’s arriving troops.
+On April 6, two of Ead’s boats assisted Grant hold off General Johnston’s Confederates at Shiloh at the Pittsburgh Landing river site.
+And they guarded the river at that site for General Buell’s arriving troops.

 Ead’s POOK boats swept the river of enemy craft whenever they met.
 One of them sunk by a Confederate torpedo has been raised and is on display at the Vicksburg battlefield’s Visitor Center.
 The rest were sold for scrap after the war ended.
 See more at www.civilwarnovels.com